Approaching $\frac{3}{2}$ for the $s$-$t$-path TSP: Introduction

 From now on we will assume $s\ne t$.
-Then Wolsey's argument fails because of the narrow cuts.
-An, Kleinberg, and Shmoys \cite{AnKS15} observed that the narrow cuts form a chain (they considered \eqref{eq:subtour_lp_with_degree}, but the degree constraints are not needed):
+Call a cut $\delta(U)$ (for $\emptyset\not=U\subset V$) \emph{narrow} if $x(\delta(U))<2$.
+Narrow cuts are the reason why Wolsey's argument fails for $s\ne t$.
+An, Kleinberg, and Shmoys \cite{AnKS15} showed that the narrow cuts form a chain.
+They considered \eqref{eq:subtour_lp_with_degree}, but the degree constraints are not needed and the same proof works:

 \begin{proposition} Let $x\in\mathbb{R}_{\ge 0}^E$ be a feasible solution to the linear program \eqref{eq:subtour_lp}.
 Then there are $m\ge 0$ sets $X_1,\ldots,X_m$ with $\{s\}\subseteq X_1\subset X_2\subset \cdots \subset X_m \subseteq V\setminus\{t\}$ such that